rsnikhil/Temporary_TGISA/Sail.md

 ### RISC-V compliance tests

-The current compliance tests only support RV32 targets, while the Sail model covers RV64.
-We are working on adding RV32 support, and intend to support use in the compliance tests as a test target and as a golden model.
+Both the C and OCaml emulators support use as a test target in the compliance-test framework, and we intend to support use as a golden model.

 ### OS boot testing

-The C and OCaml emulators have been used to boot Linux and FreeBSD up to the login prompt, including most of the standard startup scripts and programs, and the seL4 kernel running its test suite.
+The 64-bit C and OCaml emulators have been used to boot Linux and FreeBSD up to the login prompt, including most of the standard startup scripts and programs, and the seL4 kernel running its test suite.
+OS boots for the 32-bit emulators are in progress.

 ### Concurrency litmus test testing